jobiols/odoo-env/README.md

 Changelog
 ---------
+- 0.13.0  - A second configuration section is defined.
+The original is used when setting up a server, while the other, called config-local, is used to define the configuration for the local environment.
+            This way, the server configuration file can be defined along with the configuration used when working in local mode.
 - 0.12.6  - A bug was found when oe attempts to change permissions on the backup_dir folder.
 In some cases, this folder is an S3 or OBS bucket, depending on the cloud provider.
 In such cases, the error is caught,